Rodenhurst School is a brand new SEN school in Shropshire for up to 15 pupils with SEMH/ASD/PDA/school anxiety and trauma.

 Teresa Cullen, Lead Therapist

 Rodenhurst School provides individualised SEN education within a tailored therapeutic learning environment.

 Initially the school will support up to 15 pupils, most of whom will have an EHC plan.

 Children may have been out of education for significant amounts of time, and presenting with needs such as autism, high levels of anxiety and social, emotional and mental health needs.

 The SEN school in Telford will be rolled out in three phases, with each phase gradually increasing capacity to support more young people.

-Planning permission was granted at the turn of the year and we expect the schools doors to welcome pupils for the first time in April 2021.
+Planning permission was granted at the turn of the year and the schools doors welcomed pupils for the first time in June 2021.

 Phased Site Developments